 Per College Grade Point (Example: 3.5 GPA = 3.5 Points)

 Readmission of Transfer to the Advanced Program

-Readmission or transfer into the advanced program will be considered if the student left or was dismissed in good standing from their former program.
+Readmission into the advanced program will be considered if the student left or was dismissed in good standing from the program.
+Transfers into the program are not accepted.
 If eligible, readmission is based upon seat availability and decisions are made on an individual basis.
-Readmission or transfer is not guaranteed.
-A student who wishes to apply for readmission or transfer must do so by completing the application packet and submitting it to the program director by the established deadlines each semester.
-The program director may require the applicant to repeat previous course or clinincal work, and/or place additional requirements on the applicant.
+Readmission is not guaranteed.
+A student who wishes to apply for readmission must do so by completing the application packet and submitting it to the program director by the established deadlines each semester.
+Readmission to the program will require applicants to restart the cohort, including repeating previous course or clinical work, and/or additional requirements.